People Are Shocked I’m a Dancer Because I Was Born Missing This Body Part

 This video is part of Health’s #RealLifeStrong series, where we are celebrating women who represent strength, resilience, and grace.

-When Syndey Mesher tells people she's a dancer, they're often surprised, she says.
+When Sydney Mesher tells people she's a dancer, they're often surprised, she says.
 The 20-year-old was born without a left hand, but that hasn't stopped her from pursuing her dreams in an industry known for its rigid body standards: "I get to be that person that kind of breaks that barrier, of that mindset."

 Mesher’s left arm ends at the base of her wrist due to symbrachydactyly, a rare condition that causes the underdevelopment of limbs in the womb.
 "Growing up, I dealt with a lot of bullying," says the Portland, Ore., native.
 But she eventually recognized that the way people reacted to her was really all about them: "What's happening is someone's acting out of their own fear."